Residential Services

 The Office of Residential Services, headed by Adina Levi, oversees the following departments:

-• Detention Programs (Executive Director - Mat Fonseca)
+• Detention Programs (Executive Director - Rainier Harvey)

 • Office of Residential Services (Acting Executive Director - Lisa Steeple)

-• Office of Medical Services (Medical Director - Dr. Jennifer Maehr)
+• Office of Medical and Dietary Services (Medical Director - Dr. Jennifer Maehr)

-• Office of Behavioral Health and Dietary Services (Executive Director - Adina Levi)
+• Office of Behavioral Health and Dietary Services (Executive Director - Patti Cleaver)

-• Residential Services Innovation Teams (Project Manager - Nel Andrews)
+• Residential Services Innovation Teams (Executive Director, Systems Transformation - Nel Andrews)

 • Residential Services Innovation Teams (Special Advisor - Joel Castón)